idaholab/Deep-Lynx/CONTRIBUTING.md

 ## References

 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)
-This Contribution Guidline was adapted from Github user [briandk](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62).
+This Contribution Guideline was adapted from GitHub user [briandk](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62).